What are anger issues?

 - You feel that your anger is out of control

 - Anger is one of your primary emotions

 - Your anger is impacting your relationships or job

-- Your anger is hurting others or yourself
+- Feelings of anger are hurting others or yourself

-- Your anger causes you to say or do things you regret
+- Frustration and angry emotions cause you to say or do things you regret

 - You’re verbally, emotionally, or physically abusive